 2. The right of protection of the privacy of your personal information in the custody and under the control of a public body.

 There are a number of exceptions to information and privacy rights under the Act.
 If you are requesting records from a public body, you will not get access to in-camera council confidences, someone else’s personal information, or information that could harm another individual’s business interests.
 You will also generally not get access to records that could harm law enforcement, the economic and financial interests of a public body, other individuals, or the public.

 A public body cannot charge you for access to your own personal information.
-It can however, charge you for access to non-personal information if it takes more than three hours to find, and it may also charge your for the cost of copying and sending records to you.
+It can, however, charge you for access to non-personal information if it takes more than three hours to find, and it may also charge you for the cost of copying and sending records to you.

 Village of Port Alice Recorded Information Services Policy